 Use NUnit console with TeamCity Addin for NUnit.

-Use command line TeamCity NUnit Test Launcher.
+Use command-line TeamCity NUnit Test Launcher.

 Configure reporting tests manually via service messages.

-nunit2task replacement set
+nunit2task replacement, set

-teamcity.dotnet.nant.replaceTaskssystem property with value false.
+teamcity.dotnet.nant.replaceTaskssystem property to

 <property> tasks in the build script, or as System Properties under Build Configuration | Build Parameters.

-The following options are supported for TeamCity
+The following options are supported for the TeamCity

 <nunit2> task implementation:

 Run all tests regardless of the number of failed ones, and fails if at least one test has failed.